When you enter the store looking for new luggage, the first thing that you'll be asked is: do you want hardside or softside luggage?

 If you've done many travels, you will most likely already have a preference for one over the other.

 Luggage will always be filled with something breakable or expensive.
-The upside of hardside luggage is its rigid frame.
-This means that it's more difficult to squeeze and press into the luggage because of the the hard shell, protecting valuables inside.
-A common concern for hardside luggage is the fear of breaking or cracking the shell.
+The upside of hard side luggage is its rigid frame.
+This means that it’s more difficult to squeeze and press into the luggage because of the hard shell, protecting valuables inside.
+A common concern for hard side luggage is the fear of breaking or cracking the shell.

 Another big plus is weather resistance.
 Most cases are not completely waterproof because of the zippers and other small openings.
 But with hardside luggage, your belongings will be sufficiently protected from rain and moisture.

 The same goes when it comes to cleaning your luggage.
-Hardside materials are more often than not easy to clean - simple by wiping the surface.
-Softside luggage on the other hand, absorb water and are more prone to retaining stains and smells.
+Hardside materials are more often than not easy to clean – simple by wiping the surface.
+Softside luggage, on the other hand, absorbs water and are more prone to retaining stains and smells.

-It's not all the time that strangers attempt to steal your stuff, but when they do, they're less likely to cut through a hard shell.
+If someone tries to steal something from your suitcase, they’re less likely to cut through a hard shell.
 While both types of luggage will offer security features on the zippers or openings, there are still cases where slitting or simply cutting the bag open should be avoided.

 This is almost impossible to do for hardside luggage, but quite simple to do for bags made of canvas or nylon.